Posted on 12/15/2015 in Digital Marketing

 Enterprise PDF file reporting is not as simple as the two methods we used above.
 It requires sophisticated techniques, tools, and creative thinking to make sense of the type of data that is harvested.

-Using Standard reporting or adding simple parameter to PDF URLs is simply not enough to gather data needed for day to day Enterprise Level operations, analysis and decision making.
+Using Standard reporting or adding a simple parameter to PDF URLs is simply not enough to gather data needed for day to day Enterprise Level operations, analysis and decision making.
 Using Parameters also has its problems such as creating duplicate files and abnormal reports.

-Ideally, PDF files should be uploaded to the website in an logical way, such as in silos, sections, or segments that allow the user to quickly pull the document or quickly know where they reside.
+Ideally, PDF files should be uploaded to the website in a logical way, such as in silos, sections, or segments that allow the user to quickly pull the document or quickly know where they reside.
 PDF files should not be an island, isolated in a sea of files without any purpose.

 Besides using relevant keywords in the pdf URL, PDF files should be linked from standard pages, like landing pages with data collection forms.
 Use regular link code where the anchor text is highly descriptive of its content and where important, relevant key phrases are used so both search engines and users can find them.